Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 Cryotherapy achieves good cosmetic results for many patients.
 However, it may cause blistering and ulceration, leading to pain and infection, as well as harmless, but undesirable, skin color changes.

 In unusual cases where the skin cancer may be in an inoperable position (such as the eyelid or tip of the nose), or if cancer has come back multiple times, radiation therapy may be indicated.
-Radiation therapy is more often used in older people.
+Radiation therapy is more often used in older people who are not good surgical candidates.
 Superficial radiation therapy is a good option.

 Radiation is directed at the tumor.
 It may take 1 to 4 weeks, with treatments done several times a week.
 One technique being investigated for basal and squamous cell cancer uses radiation implants (brachytherapy) and custom-made molds to specifically target the radiation to the cancer site.
 Studies suggest that this treatment is very effective with few complications.